GwonjinLee/Identification-and-Target-Gene-Prediction-of-Stress-Responsive-lncRNAs/README.md

 This is the bioinformatics pipeline for

+1) General RNAseq and DEG analysis
-1) stress-responsive lncRNA identification
+2) stress-responsive lncRNA identification
-2) Categorization of lncRNAs
+3) Categorization of lncRNAs
-3) Analysis of Differentially transcribed lncRNAs
+4) Analysis of Differentially transcribed lncRNAs
-4) Identification of potential cis- and trans-targets genes
+5) Identification of potential cis- and trans-targets genes
-5) Comparison and visualization of transcript levels of lncRNAs and genes
+6) Comparison and visualization of transcript levels of lncRNAs and genes
+7) Analysis of TE activation

 Transcriptomic and epigenetic responses shed light on soybean resistance to _Phytophthora sansomeana_